Beskhue/enactive-agents/docs/usage.rst

 Experiment
 ----------
 The experiment package contains modules to set up various experiments using the existing model.
 So, the *model* package implements the agents and the basic world logic, and the *experiment* package is used to set up experiments using this model.
 An experiment defines a world layout, defines the agents that interact in the world, and uses the basic world logic to define the interaction logic.
+Additionally, an experiment can define when the simulation should automatically end, and can calculate metrics at each simulation tick.
 For example, an experiment can define a "step" and "bump" interaction, and can then define whether an agent that is attempting to step successfully steps or bumps depending on whether there is a structure in front of the agent.

 Usage
 =====